LinuxDevon/32-bit-Embedded-Linux/hw04/ReadMe.md

 ```

 Run `sudo ./memoryMap` to start the program and push the buttons to see USR2 and USR3
 leds toggle based on the buttons.
+Press ctrl-c to quit.

 This part has been tested and verified by me.